Ecosia, the search engine that plants trees for every search you make. Sounds too good to be true?

 So, that’s a third gold star from the Cariki team.

-Let’s compare Ecosia’s attitude to the environment to Google and Bing
+How does Ecosia's sustainability compare to Google and Bing

 Now Google and Microsoft (who own Bing) both have fairly progressive environmental policies in comparison to many large American firms.